 When you are injured in a car accident, filing an insurance claim can provide you with the financial resources you need to recover and move on.
 Of course, this assumes that the necessary insurance coverage is available.

 While South Carolina law requires all drivers to carry auto insurance, (i) its requirements differ from those of other states, (ii) the required minimum coverage amounts will be insufficient in many cases, and (iii) not all drivers follow the law.
-As a result, in order to make sure you receive the full compensation you deserve, it will be important to work with an experienced South Carolina auto accident attorney.
+As a result, to make sure you receive the full compensation you deserve, it will be important to work with an experienced South Carolina auto accident attorney.

 What Auto Insurance Coverage Does South Carolina Law Require?

 By law, South Carolina drivers are required to carry three types of auto insurance coverage.
 The auto insurance mandates in South Carolina are as follows:

 - Bodily Injury Liability (BIL) Insurance – Bodily injury liability (BIL) insurance covers accidents in which the insured driver is at fault.
-When you are injured in an accident as the result of another driver’s negligence, the negligent driver’s BIL policy will cover your medical expenses, lost income, and pain and suffering up to the driver’s policy limit.
+When you are injured in an accident due to another driver’s negligence, the negligent driver’s BIL policy will cover your medical expenses, lost income, and pain and suffering up to the driver’s policy limit.
 South Carolina’s auto insurance statute requires drivers to carry BIL coverage of at least $25,000 per person and $50,000 per accident, but drivers have the option to purchase additional coverage.

 - Property Damage (PD) Insurance – Property damage (PD) insurance also covers accidents in which the insured driver is at fault.
 It provides coverage for repair (or replacement) costs rather than medical expenses and other injury-related losses.
 As the South Carolina Department of Insurance (DOI) explains, “This not only includes damages to other vehicles but also other property, such as buildings, walls, fences, and equipment.”
 South Carolina drivers are required to carry PD coverage of at least $25,000 per accident and again can purchase additional coverage.